Future of balancing services

 - simplify our products to create transparency; and

 - ensure routes to market for all participants.

 We will publish updates on services and system needs via this page.
+We are keen to understand your views.
+You can get in touch with us to provide your thoughts and feedback at [email protected].
 If you would like to be kept informed, please sign up to the mailing list using the link on the right.

 Future of Frequency Response publication

 The purpose of the Future of Frequency Response document is to explain the journey so far for the reform of frequency response, the latest developments on the weekly auction trial and new frequency response products, and explain future opportunities for industry to engage.
 We will be communicating details of the frequency response auction trial services, contract documentation and the process for participation shortly.

 Auction Trial for Frequency Response - Webinar

 We are developing a trial of a weekly cleared price auction for a defined volume of our frequency response requirement.
 This trial will look at testing a number of improvements and new areas of functionality, which will increase market transparency and lower barriers to entry for new providers.
 We held a webinar on 27th September to provide more detail to the market on how the auction platform will operate.